 On Your Own Clock

-The key to success, especially in astral projection for beginners, is to move at your own pace.
+The key to success, especially if you are a beginner at astral projection, is to move at your own pace.
 Don't set up a timetable to measure your progress; allow the process to flow in a natural order, and one day you'll surprise yourself with your very first OBE.